josegabrielnb/reproducible-research_homework/README.md

 4) (**30 points**) Sometimes we are interested in modelling a process that involves randomness.
 A good example is Brownian motion.
 We will explore how to simulate a random process in a way that it is reproducible:

-   - Fork the repository `brownian_motion`, and execute the code to produce a figure of 2 random walks.
+   - A script for simulating a random_walk is provided in the `question-4-code` folder of this repo.
+Execute the code to produce the paths of two random walks.
 What do you observe?
 (10 points)
    - Investigate the term **random seeds**.
 What is a random seed and how does it work?
 (5 points)
    - Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points)
    - Go to your commit history and click on the latest commit.
 Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
 (5 points)